Upholding greater diversity in the legal profession: Dr. Charles Osuji (Hon. D.) of Osuji and Smith Lawyers

 Osuji shares his story of immigration, representation, and success

-Charles Osuji, one of Lexpert’s Rising Stars in 2021, embodies the diversity of the legal profession in Canada.
+Dr. Charles Osuji (Hon.
+D.), one of Lexpert’s Rising Stars in 2021, embodies the diversity of the legal profession in Canada.
 The Nigerian-born lawyer joined the firm in 2013 as an articling student, was called to the Alberta bar in 2014, and became a partner in 2016.
 Osuji took on a lead role at the firm when his former principal James Smith was looking for a successor as he was about to retire.
 This opened a path for the young lawyer to become the firm’s sole owner in 2017.

 Osuji takes inspiration from his parents and siblings who are successful in their careers, and is also motivated by the experience of immigrants and people of colour who encounter “ceilings” in their profession.
 Osuji believes that his law firm enables him to share the narrative of those “who look and sound” like him, and represents hope for young foreigners who migrate to Canada.